shamansir/rpd/docs/sections/api.md

 Last argument, `definition`, is optional, and allows you to override the options inherited from type description for this particular instance.
 This object is described in details in the [Outlet](#Outlet) <!-- or Rpd.channeltype? --> section below.

-You can discover the complete list of the properties which could be used in this definition if you read the [`Rpd.channeltype`](TODO) method description.
+You can discover the complete list of the properties which could be used in this definition if you follow to [Outlet Definition](#outlet-definition) section.

 #### `node.removeInlet(inlet)`